fablab-imperia/LoRa-concentrator/README.md

 * Arduino-LoRa (by Sandeep Mistry ) https://github.com/sandeepmistry/arduino-LoRa
 * Heltec LoRa-BLE-WiFi-ESP32 https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series (install guides included)

+Note: Be aware that Arduino-LoRa and Heltec LoRa libraries cannot easily coexist because of duplicated library error when compiling for Lora-ESP32 board

 ## Concentrator
 The concentrator is made of a Raspberry Pi Rev. 2 with SX127x module and is based on library: